Transparent Language

 As such I think you are better off looking elsewhere for your language learning needs.

-One of the best things about Transparent Language (apart from all of the amazing languages it offers up) is the fact that there is a free two-week trial period where you can sign up and try all the languages you’d like.
+One of the best things about Transparent Language (apart from all the amazing variety of languages it offers) is the fact that there is a free two-week trial period where you can sign up and try all the languages you’d like.

 If you do decide that you like it, then it costs $24.95 if you pay month-by-month and $149.95 if you sign up for a whole year.
 This, however, is for just one language but it does include the grammar lessons, core Essentials units, vocabulary lists and alphabet lessons that accompany it.